DataStax-Academy/kubecon2020/README.md

 TEST SUITE: None
 ```

-### ✅  Use Helm to Install K8ssandra
+**✅ Step 1g: Use Helm to Install K8ssandra

 Lets install our Cassandra by running a helm install of K8ssandra.
 The long install command will be shortened down post release candidate as it will no longer need the ingress config specified.

-- Start tools installation.
+Start tools installation.
 It can take about 30s without log to install

 ```bash
 helm install k8ssandra-tools k8ssandra/k8ssandra
 ```